gokulkrishh/ES6-Cheetsheets/Examples/Templates & Strings/Templates & Strings.md

 alert(myMsg); //alert Hello Foo
 ````

->Note: I have not used single quote here.
+>Note: I have not used single quotes here.

 ## Multiline strings

 In vanilla JS, to create multiline we have to use `\n`.
-But in ES6, writing in next line will be taken new line.
+But in ES6, writing in next line will be taken as new line.

 <a href="http://goo.gl/7Zat5y" target="_blank">Demo</a>